THEO TOPCO LIMITED MODERN SLAVERY STATEMENT

 • Did not receive any reports of incidents or allegations of slavery or human trafficking within our business or supply chains.

-In 2019 we will continue to reinforce this message throughout the Key Group.
+In 2021 we will continue to reinforce this message throughout Key Group.
 In addition we will:

 • Continue to engage with our key suppliers to verify that they take appropriate steps to ensure that there is no slavery or human trafficking in their business or supply chains.